amaranth-unm/food-stories/stories/saucy-italians/index.md

 {% include figure.html
   class="right"
   width="40%"
-  caption="Nonna cooking with his granddaughter" image-path="ChatGPT Dec 12,2025, 02_34_13 PM.png"
+  caption="Nonno cooking with his granddaughter" image-path="ChatGPT Dec 12,2025, 02_34_13 PM.png"
 %}

-## Nonna is Coming to Visit!
+## Nonno is Coming to Visit!
 Growing up, food was super important to bring her family together.
 "Nonno" would visit for weeks at a time and during the first days of his vacation, he would spend hours cooking his family-famous sauce that marked the time for celebration.
 Dania, my bestie, would spend hours chopping and dicing and simmering and enjoying this simple yet flavorful pasta sauce with her "Nonno".
 The memories were littered throughout her childhood, up until her beloved "Nonno" passed away, which led to her family resorting to machinery to recreate this delicious sauce.
 It's noted that machinery changes the flavor just a tad, which goes to show how important from-scratch cuisine can be in a nostalgic setting.